xlzhao2018/RNN-attractor/README.md

+Framework: Mimicking Attractor-Like Mechanisms and Persistent Activity in Recurrent Neural Networks
+1. Define the Model Architecture:
+•	We’ll create a Recurrent Neural Network (RNN) that simulates the attractor-like dynamics.
+The model will be designed to retain and reinforce certain patterns over time.
+•	We will use LSTM cells, which are ideal for modeling persistent activity due to their gating mechanisms (input, forget, and output gates).
+2. Task:
+•	The model will be trained to learn a sequence and to maintain its hidden state in an attractor-like manner, showing persistence in memory after the sequence ends.
+•	For simplicity, we will use a synthetic sequence of data where the model has to remember the last part of the sequence (analogous to Drosophila remembering rejection).
+3. Key Elements:
+•	Input Sequence: A synthetic sequence of binary values or a simple sinusoidal function.
+•	Recurrent Circuit: The LSTM network that processes the sequence step-by-step, reinforcing patterns.
+•	Persistent Activity: After the sequence ends, the model will predict the next steps, and we will observe whether it maintains the memory of the input sequence.
+4. Attractor Dynamics:
+•	We'll define the loss function in such a way that it encourages the network to stabilize on a certain pattern after receiving inputs, simulating the attractor-like mechanism.
+•	To observe attractor-like states, we will allow the model to predict additional time steps beyond the input sequence and evaluate how well the model maintains its state (persistent activity).

 Combining the idea of an attractor-like mechanism in neural networks with the concept of persistent activity contributing to memory formation provides a compelling explanation for how certain neural circuits, both biological and artificial, sustain activity over time to maintain memory.
 1. Attractor Networks in Neuroscience:
 •	Attractor Networks are a type of recurrent neural network where the dynamics of the system lead the network to settle into a stable state or "attractor."
 These attractors represent stable patterns of neural activity that correspond to specific memories or states.